ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr private-only`
 {: #ic_cr_private_only}

 Prevent image pulls or pushes over public network connections for your account for the registry region that you're targeting.
-You must have one of the command options specified or the command fails with an error.
+You must specify one of the command options or the command fails with an error.

 ```
 ibmcloud cr private-only --enable | --disable | --status